traciarms/django-movies-api-redux/README.md

  - Create a new movie in the database
  - Update existing fields on an existing movie
  - Delete an existing movie
+ - Secure endpoints to the owner or a superuser

 You must use Django Rest Framework for this homework.
 How you do this is up to you as the framework is large.